denisCabrera/bash-scripts/README.md

 ## 🛠️ Introduction

-This repository contains a variety of Bash scripts to automate repetitive tasks, manage systems efficiently, and perform other useful operations.
-The scripts are well-documented and written to ensure ease of use.
+This repository contains a variety of Bash scripts to automate tasks, monitor systems, and perform other useful operations.
+Each script is stored in its own file, ensuring modularity and ease of use.

 ---

 ## ✨ Features

 - Easy-to-use scripts for common automation tasks.
-- Modular and reusable code structure.
+- Modular and reusable design.
-- Extensive documentation within each script.
+- Well-documented for clarity and customization.
 - Designed for Unix/Linux systems.

 ---